raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

-+ To do this, you will need to attach two extra lines of code to the 'You' sprite.
++ To do this, you will need to attach two extra lines of code to the **You** sprite.
 The blocks will let the respondent know that they can reply by clicking their sprite (which we've yet to make appear).

-+ Select the 'You' sprite.
++ Select the **You** sprite.
 + Go to `Looks`{:class="block3looks"} and select the `say`{:class="block3looks"} block.
 + Got to `Text to Speech`{:class="block3looks"} and add a `speak`{:class="block3extensions"} block underneath the `say`{:class="block3looks"} block.
 + Got to Translate{:class="block3extensions"} and add a rounded `translate`{:class="block3extensions"} into the text field of both these new blocks.